byuitechops/action-series-pages/README.md

 ## Process

-This module uses the pages "template" and runs an asynchronous forEach on page.
+This module uses the pages "template" and runs an asynchronous forEach on each page.
 The template provides methods and data used to complete the action-series model.

 ## Log Categories